safe-global/safe-docs/docs/tx_service_tutorial.md

 ## Proposing transactions

-This tutorial will teach you how to propose transactions to the Transaction Service, there are 2 reasons you would want to do that:
+This tutorial will teach you how to propose transactions to the transaction service, there are 2 reasons you would want to do that:
 - The transactions appear on the UIs, so you can craft custom transactions that can be signed and send by any of the owners in any of the UIs.
 - As a way to collect offchain signatures (instead of calling `approveHash` method on the Safe contract with every owner) and save gas.

-This tutorial is meant for those with a basic knowledge of computer programming.

 ### Proposing transactions using Javascript

 If you can code in Javascript, you can edit this example to fit your needs: https://gist.github.com/rmeissner/0fa5719dc6b306ba84ee34bebddc860b